mitsuba-renderer/drjit/docs/loops.rst

        #include <enoki/loop.h>

-   providing the :cpp:class:`Loop` class.
+   providing the :cpp:struct:`Loop` class.
 The class must be instantiated with the list of variables that are modified by the loop iteration, and the loop stopping condition should then be wrapped into its :cpp:func:`Loop::cond()`
    method: